jcoffi/backtrader/README.rst

-backtrader2 : An on going and open project
+backtrader : An on going and open project
 ==========================================